-PSYC 375 ASSESSMENT, DIAGNOSING, AND TREATMENT PLANNING Spring, 3 credit hours
+PSYC 375 ASSESSMENT, DIAGNOSING, AND TREATMENT PLANNING

 Students examine the process and skills needed for assessment, diagnosing, and treatment planning of substance abuse/dependence and co-occurring disorders.
 Students explore motivational techniques and current best practices used in the field of addiction treatment and behavioral health.
 Three lecture hours per week.
 Prerequisites: Alcohol, Drugs & Society (SSCI 181) and Human Development (PSYC 225) and Abnormal Psychology (PSY 275) or permission of the instructor.